NNPDF/yadism/docs/source/theory/scale-variations.rst

 This is really decoupled from the process itself, and it has been use as a guidance for the implementation itself, whose details are instead described in the :ref:`corresponding technical section <implement-sv>`.

+The most basic manifestation of scale variations is that:

+- PDFs are always evaluated at the factorization scale :math:`\mu_F` (and this is a source of scale variations even at |LO|)
+- :math:`\alpha_s` is always evaluated at the renormalization scale :math:`\mu_R` (and this is a source of scale variations already at |NLO|)

+Actually the scale variations have also a non-trivial impact on the coefficient function expressions (starting at |NLO| for factorization scale variations, and at |NNLO| for renormalization ones), and it is discuss in the following sections.

 Factorization
 ~~~~~~~~~~~~~